googleapis/google-cloud-python/docs/error-reporting-usage.rst

   see :doc:`gcloud-auth`.

-- In addition to any authentication configuration, you should also set the :envvar:`GCLOUD_PROJECT` environment variable for the project you'd like to interact with.
+- In addition to any authentication configuration, you should also set the :envvar:`GOOGLE_CLOUD_PROJECT` environment variable for the project you'd like to interact with.
 If you are Google App Engine or Google Compute Engine this will be detected automatically.